OperatorJack/Madness-April-2021/Readme - The Blight.txt

  ABOUT THIS MOD:
 =====================================================================================

- This mod causes significantly expands on how Blight diseases work, changing how Redoran settlements near Red Mountain deal with the Blight and how the Player must deal with them.
+This mod significantly expands on how blight diseases work, changing how Redoran settlements near Red Mountain deal with the blight and how the Player must deal with them.

 Features:
- - Blight diseases now have a visible effect on the infected entity.
-The Player, NPCs, and flora will now have a special blight effect dynamically applied and removed as they become infected and are cured.
-For humanoids, the effect is only applied to their skin.
+- Blight diseases now apply custom visuals to those afflicted.
+The Player, NPCs, and flora will have a special blight effect dynamically applied and removed as they become infected or cured.

- - Flora can contract and harbor blight diseases.

- - Active Transmission of Blight diseases between the Player, NPCs, and flora.
-No longer can you haphazardly talk to people or scavenge for ingrediants outside of Ald-Ruhn.
- Talking to people and gathering herbs have a chance of transmitting Blight diseases between both parties.
-You can transmit to NPCs and flora, and they can transmit to you.
-Watch out for those infectious trama roots...

- - Passive Tranmission of Blight diseases amongst NPCs, creatures and flora.
-The closer to Red Mountain that the transmission occurs, the higher chance of contracting a Blight disease.
-These diseases are automatically cured and removed over a random interval, preventing them from stacking too high and representing those NPCs and flora being cured.

- - Disease progression now causes Blight diseases to grow more infectious if left unchecked.
-Whenever you contract a Blight disease, you can between 2-3 days to cure it.
+- Disease progression now causes blight diseases to grow in severity if left unchecked.
+Whenever you contract a blight disease, you have between 2-3 days to cure it.
 If you do not, it will progress and you will become more sick.
 This will continue forever, so make sure to carry some cure blight disease potions!
-Additionally, this works across multiple diseases at once.
-Don't think that just because once disease progressed, another cannot.

-- 3 new mouth covering scarves, created by Axeljk, Melchior Dahrk, and Greatness7!
+- Active transmission of blight diseases between actors or objects.
+Talking to infected characters or gathering infected herbs can result in transmitting the diseases between either party.
+Watch out for those infectious trauma roots...

+- Passive transmission of blight diseases within blighted zones.
+Actors and flora located in cells with blight storms, or cells neighboring those, have a chance of passively catching blight diseases.
+This chance decreases based on the distance from Red Mountain.

- - Face coverage is taken into account when transmitting the Blight.
-Actors with face shielding will have a lower chance of contracting a Blight disease than those without.
-Weak your mask!
+- Face coverage is taken into account when transmitting blight diseases.
+Actors with face shielding will have a lower chance of contracting a blight disease than those without.
+Wear a mask!
 The more coverage, the better protected you will be.

- - NPCs will now have and wear the new face protection during Ash and Blight storms to protect themselves.
+- NPCs will now have and wear the face protection during ash and blight storms to protect themselves.
 To get face protection, the NPC must be within the infection range of Red Mountain.
 Wealthier NPCs have a higher chance of getting face protection.
 NPCs will equip their face protection during storms and remove them afterwards.

- - Blight storms can transmit the Blight to the Player.

 - Services are now restricted during Blight storms.
 Why would someone take you on a Silt Strider journey during a horrid Blight storm?

- - Support for all vanilla and mod added Blight diseases.

- - Entities which are blighted will now say "(Blighted)" in their tooltip.

 =====================================================================================
  INSTALLATION:
 =====================================================================================

 Extract the archive into your Morrowind installation directory.
 Enable the ESP file in your mod manager of choice.

 =====================================================================================
  KNOWN ISSUES OR BUGS:
 =====================================================================================

 None.
 Please report any issues on the Nexus page using the Bug Tracker.

 =====================================================================================
  CREDITS & USAGE:
 =====================================================================================

 Special thanks to DarkElfGuy and Danae  for inspiring people to create and release mods for the yearly modathon, as well as the many other events they prepare and host.

 Thank you to Leyawynn for the blight decal textures.
 Thanks Axeljk, Melchior Dahrk for the basis of the neckwraps Greatness7 made.

 Copyright 2020 Greatness7 and OperatorJack

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.